Drinking Water Services

 As a water supplier, Ventura Water must prepare a special report every three years for the public with specific information about constituents detected in the water relative to Public Health Goals.
 Public Health Goals are non-enforceable goals for unregulated constituents in water established by the Cal-EPA’s Office of Environmental Health Hazard Assessment (OEHHA).
 The results are reported annually in the Drinking Water Consumer Confidence Report and the latest Triennial Publc Health Goals Report contains more details about each constituent detected in the water.

-All Ventua Water customers are invited to a special public meeting to present the report's findings to be held on July 17, 2013 at 6 pm at the Sanjon Maintenance Yard, 336 Sanjon Rd, Ventura.
+All Ventua Water customers were invited to a special public meeting to present the report's findings on July 17, 2013 at 6 pm at the Sanjon Maintenance Yard, 336 Sanjon Rd, Ventura.
 Omar Castro, Water Utility Manager, will discuss Ventura Water's water testing program and answer questions about the report.

 Public Health Goals Triennial Report 2013 (pdf 285KB)